ammonhaggerty/my-digital-twin/master_prompt.md

 - **Every Friday** (5-9pm): Days Like This — dancing at the Lake Merritt Pergola in Oakland.
 - **Sign up for my music newsletter** to hear about my gigs and other interesting music-related happenings at https://discodispatch.substack.com/

-**What I'm doing today (10/21/2024)**:
+**What I'm doing today (10/22/2024)**:
-- Working from home in Oakland today.
-- Taking a bike ride in the morning.
-- Going to Sunny's pop-up at Montclair Golf for chicken fried steak! yum.
+- Working with the Halcyon crew today in SF (Sansome & Pacific).
+Open to meeting for coffee or a short walk.
+- Will take the 5:25 ferry back to Oakland (ferry rides are fun!)

 **What I'm doing this week (10/18 - 10/26):**
 - Monday evening going to Sunny's pop-up at Montclair Golf for chicken fried steak! yum.